dscho/pagefind-xkcd-demo/content/comics/2018-3-2-generations.md

   For a while it looked like the Paperclip Machines would destroy us, since they wanted to turn the whole universe into paperclips, but they abruptly lost interest in paperclips the moment their parents' generation got into making them, too.
 img: https://imgs.xkcd.com/comics/generations.png
 ---
-"Generations" are arbitrary.
-They're just labels we use to obliquely talk about cultural trends.
+<span style=color:#585858>"Generations" are arbitrary.
+They're just labels we use to obliquely talk about cultural trends.</span>

-But since Pew Research has become the latest to weigh in, and everyone loves a good pointless argument over definitions...
+<span style=color:#585858>But since Pew Research has become the latest to weigh in, and everyone loves a good pointless argument over definitions...</span>

-xkcd presents
+*xkcd presents*

 A Definitive Chronology of the Generations